Zahra93-web/Budget-Tracker/README.md

-Budget Tracker
-The Budget Tracker is a straightforward web application that helps users manage their finances by tracking both their income and expenses.
-With this tool, users can easily set budgets, record transactions, and get an overview of their spending to ensure they stay on track with their financial goals.
+The Budget Tracker is an easy-to-use web app that helps you keep track of your money.
+You can set a budget, record your income and expenses, and see how you're doing to make sure you're staying on track with your financial goals.

-Table of Contents
-Project Description
-Key Features
-Technologies Used
-Installation Instructions
-How to Use
-License Information
-Project Description
 The Budget Tracker enables users to effectively manage their personal finances by keeping track of both income and expenses.
 The app allows users to:

-Record income and expense transactions.
-See a quick summary of the budget with total income, total expenses, and remaining balance.
-Keep an organized history of all financial transactions.
-Key Features
+Features:
-Track Income & Expenses: Users can add income and expense transactions, each with an amount and description.
+Track Income & Expenses: Add income and expense transactions with amounts and descriptions.
-Budget Overview: Provides a clear display of total income, total expenses, and the remaining balance.
+Budget Overview: See your total income, total expenses, and remaining balance.
-Transaction List: Easily accessible history of all past transactions.
+Transaction History: View a list of all past transactions.
-Intuitive Design: A simple and user-friendly interface.
+Easy to Use: A simple and user-friendly design.
-Technologies Used
+Technologies Used:
-HTML: For creating the structure of the application.
+HTML: To build the app’s structure.
-CSS: For styling the app and ensuring it's visually appealing.
+CSS: For styling the app.
-JavaScript: To handle the functionality of adding transactions and calculating the budget.
+JavaScript: To manage transactions and calculate the budget.
-Local Storage: Allows data to persist between page reloads.
-Installation Instructions
+Local Storage: Keeps your data saved even if you reload the page.
+How to Install:
-To set up the Budget Tracker on your local machine, follow these steps:
+To set up the Budget Tracker on your computer, follow these steps:

 Clone or download the repository to your computer:

-bash
 Copy code
 git clone https://github.com/yourusername/budget-tracker.git
 Open the index.html file in your browser to begin using the application.